 7.14.3 Mechanism of failure

 There are many ways that an attacker can potentially bypass the validation of a user.
 Some of the ways are means of impersonating a legitimate user while others are means of bypassing the authentication mechanisms that are in place.
-In either case, a user who should not have access to the software system gains access.
+In either case, an unauthorized user gains access to the software system.

 Authentication bypass by alternate path or channel occurs when a product requires authentication, but the product has an alternate path or channel that does not require authentication.
 Note that this is often seen in web applications that assume that access to a particular CGI (Common Gateway Interface) program can only be obtained through a "front" screen, but this problem is not just in web applications.
 Authentication bypass by alternate name occurs when the software performs authentication based on the name of the resource being accessed, but there are multiple names for the resource, and not all names are checked.
 Authentication bypass by capture-replay occurs when it is possible for a malicious user to sniff network traffic and bypass authentication by replaying it to the server in question to the same effect as the original message (or with minor changes).
 Messages sent with a capture-relay attack allow access to resources that are not otherwise accessible without proper authentication.
 Capture-replay attacks are common and can be difficult to defeat without cryptography.
 They are a subset of network injection attacks that rely on listening in on previously sent valid commands, then changing them slightly if necessary and resending the same commands to the server.
 Since any attacker who can listen to traffic can see sequence numbers, it is necessary to sign messages with some kind of cryptography to ensure that sequence numbers are not simply doctored along with content.
 Reflection attacks capitalize on mutual authentication schemes to trick the target into revealing the secret shared between it and another valid user.
 In a basic mutual-authentication scheme, a secret is known to both a valid user and the server; this allows them to authenticate.
 In order that they may verify this shared secret without sending it plainly over the wire, they utilize a Diffie-Hellman-style scheme in which they each pick a value, then request the hash of that value as keyed by the shared secret.
 In a reflection attack, the attacker claims to be a valid user and requests the hash of a random value from the server.
 When the server returns this value and requests its own value to be hashed, the attacker opens another connection to the server.
 This time, the hash requested by the attacker is the value that the server requested in the first connection.
 When the server returns this hashed value, it is used in the first connection, authenticating the attacker successfully as the impersonated valid user.
 Authentication bypass by assumed-immutable data occurs when the authentication scheme or implementation uses key data elements that are assumed to be immutable, but can be controlled or modified by the attacker, for example, if a web application relies on a cookie